Raymond Oppenheimer: Golfer

 At the age of 16 Oppenheimer was a scratch golfer at Temple Golf Club.

 In 1928 he was captain of the Oxford University golf team.

 He often won medals at St Andrews, and was a winning partner of Joyce Wethered at Worplesdon Golf Club.

 In 1930 he played for England in the annual England–Scotland Amateur Match.

 Oppenheimer became active in management of the Temple course, which was owned by his family.

 From the late 1940s to the mid 1950s he was a strong international golf player with a +2 handicap.

 He was captain of the English golf team in 1947, 1948, 1950 and 1951.

 In 1951 he was also captain of the British team in the Walker Cup.

 Since 1952 the winning team in the Men's Home Internationals has received the Raymond Trophy, which Oppenheimer presented in 1952.

 The event is a competition for amateur golf teams representing England, Scotland, Wales and Ireland.

 In 1952 Oppenheimer set up the Golf Foundation, a charity that gives children and young people the chance to play golf.

-He ensured that Henry Cotton was appointed as Professional at Temple Golf Club in 1954.
+He ensured that Henry Cotton was appointed as a Professional at Temple Golf Club in 1954.

 He was elected President of Temple Golf Club in 1956, holding office until his death.

 His golfing friends, many of whom played at Temple, included Sam Snead, Peter Thomson, Bobby Locke, Roger Wethered, Joyce Wethered, Bobby Jones and Molly Gourlay.

 Oppenheimer withdrew from active management of Temple in 1969.